 Start by Reviewing Your Pricing Process

 By now, it should be clear that there’s a lot more to price setting than simply adding a markup to the product cost.
-If you’re thinking about introducing value-based pricing and taking a more strategic approach to product pricing, consider these steps:

 - Review your current pricing process